 In February of 2014, the DHHR filed an abuse and neglect petition alleging that the parents abused one-year-old E.W.
-According to the petition, petitioner abused various drugs, engaged in criminal activity, and did not properly provide for the child, including a failure to properly care for the child's needs.
-The abuse and neglect proceeding was initiated after petitioner yielded positive drug screens provided pursuant to a family court proceeding involving the same parties.
-Petitioner tested positive for benzodiazepines and opiates.
-The family court granted temporary legal guardianship of E.W. to the child's paternal grandmother and transferred the matter to circuit court in January of 2014.
+According to the petition, petitioner abused various drugs, engaged in criminal activity, and did not properly provide for the child's needs.
+The abuse and neglect proceeding was initiated after the child's mother yielded positive drug screens that were ordered by the family court in a proceeding involving the same parties.
+According to the petition, petitioner also tested positive for various controlled substances the previous month.
+Ultimately, the family court granted temporary legal guardianship of E.W. to the child's paternal grandmother and transferred the matter to circuit court in January of 2014.